-6.1.20 Housing Stabilization Services
+6.1.22 Housing Stabilization Services

-Housing stabilization services are covered, effective for dates of service beginning July 20, 2020.
+Housing stabilization services are covered under the Medical Assistance program, effective for dates of service beginning July 20, 2020.
 HSS is a set of services designed to support people with disabilities and seniors experiencing housing instability to find and retain housing in the community.
 HSS includes: